megalithcomputers/securitygroupgovernor/README.md

    the readonly value to 0.

 NOTE: If you already have a cloudtrail enabled in the account and don't want another trail, you can take out the cloudtrail portion in the cloudformation script.

+Please let me know if you have any questions or bug reports.

 ** You could prevent the RunInstances and StartInstances API call, but not ModifyNetworkInterface.
 Then if you wanted, you could prevent access to the to the ModifyNetworkInterface API call unless the ec2 instance was down, which would force users to shut down their ec2 instance in order to change the associated security groups or ANY other network interface parameter.